Homemade vanilla extract made with premium vanilla beans and alcohol, shown with split vanilla pods and a glass bottle on a neutral background.

 Best Alcohols for Vanilla Extract (Compared)

-Here’s a side-by-side look at the most common alcohols used for vanilla extract:
+Here’s a side-by-side comparison of the most common alcohols used in homemade vanilla extract:

 Alcohol ABV Flavor Impact Best For